hash-ir/hash-ir.github.io/README.md

 You can also create post drafts which will not be rendered when your site is published.
 These should be created in a separate directory *_drafts*.
 The drafts are also markdown files and should have the frontmatter at the top.
 You can name the drafts anything you like until you move them to the *_posts* directory.
 The drafts can be previewed locally by running `jekyll serve --livereload --drafts`.

 ## Features
 I have used [Lanyon](https://lanyon.getpoole.com/), a minimalistic jekyll theme.
 The following features have been added which make this blog exceedingly amazing.
-The detailed guides are available in the Wiki
+The detailed guides are available in this repository's [Wiki](https://github.com/hash-ir/hash-ir.github.io/wiki/Features).
 1. Disqus comments (June 10, 2020)
 2. Author name and post excerpt (June 15, 2020)
 3. Google Analytics (July 7, 2020)